Monument Resource Center

-Unlike traditional pre-tax retirement vehicles, Roth IRA contributions are made with after-tax dollars.
+Unlike traditional pre-tax retirement vehicles, Roth contributions are made with after-tax dollars.
 While these contributions aren’t tax deductible, you will receive favorable tax treatment (and by favorable, we mean tax-free) whenever you make qualified withdrawals in the future.
-You won’t reduce your current taxable income by making Roth IRA contributions, but your earnings in a Roth IRA will grow tax-free– think about the potential of decades of tax-free compounding!
-This is an especially beneficial feature if you expect your tax rate to be higher by the time you retire.
-You will have paid taxes at today’s lower rates on the income you contributed to a Roth IRA vs. taxes at your future rate on taxable withdrawals from a pre-tax Traditional IRA or 401(k).
+You won’t reduce your current taxable income by making Roth contributions, but your earnings in Roth accounts will grow tax-free.
+(Just think about the potential of decades of tax-free compounding!)
+This is especially beneficial if you expect your tax rate to be higher by the time you retire.
+Tax rates can change considerably over a lifetime, and you may have more taxable income than you expect in retirement.
+If this is the case, you will have paid taxes at today’s lower rates on the income you contributed to a Roth vs. taxes at your future rate on taxable withdrawals from a pre-tax Traditional IRA or 401(k).

-Health Savings Account Contributions (HSA)
+3 – Health Savings Account Contributions (HSA)

 If you’re enrolled in a healthcare plan with a high deductible, taking advantage of a health savings account (HSA) may be another effective way to optimize for tax-deferred savings.
 HSAs offer many of the same benefits that retirement plans provide, with both vehicles sharing features like tax-deductible contributions and tax-free investment growth.

 Unlike a Roth 401k or IRA, which requires you to wait until age 59 ½ to make a qualified withdrawal without penalty, an HSA will allow you to dip into your savings at any time—provided you’re using the funds to pay for a qualified medical expense.
 This allows you to use your account to pay for things that aren’t typically covered by your health insurance plan (such as prescription drugs, vision and dental care, and long-term insurance premiums), all on a tax-free basis.
-Additionally, there’s no requirement to spend your HSA account each year (like with a Flexible Spending Account), allowing you to accumulate years of tax-free earnings similar to a Roth IRA.
+Additionally, there’s no requirement to spend your HSA account each year (unlike a Flexible Spending Account), allowing you to accumulate years of tax-free earnings similar to a Roth IRA.

-Consider tax-loss harvesting.
+4 – Consider tax-loss harvesting

 Level the playing field.

 Your portfolio has a ton of moving parts, and striking the right balance can be difficult without a clear understanding of market movements and trends.
-Leveraging the expertise of a wealth advisor can go a long way in lifting this stress.
-Especially with a partner like Monument Wealth Management.
+Leveraging the expertise of a wealth advisor like Monument can go a long way in lifting this stress.

 10 Things All Investors Should Know